spex-xray/spex-help/source/threads/pion/pionabs.rst

     SPEX> par 1 7 tau s f

 Next, we set the PION (absorption) components.
-Here we introduce three PION components, with the third one reserved for spare (inactive by setting the covering factor fcov to zero).
-The parameters of the PION components are restricted to improve the efficiency of a realistic fitting process.
+Here we introduce three PION components.
+The parameters of the PION components are restricted to improve the efficiency of a realistic fitting process. ``fcov=1`` refers to the PION component fully covers the line-of-sight. ``omeg=1.E-7`` refers to the PION component has a negligible extent (omeg = OMEGA / 4 pi) with respect to the nucleus.
+To see the density effect of the absorption features, it is necessary to set a non-zero ``omeg` value.
+Note that the third ``pion`` component is a spare one with ``fcov=0`` and ``omeg=0``.
+This is practical when analyzing real data without any prior knowledge of the number of PION components required.
 ::

     SPEX> com pion